silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 be applied to any [api:DataObject] subclass.
 The extension class will automatically update read and write operations done via the ORM via the `augmentSQL` database hook.

 Adding Versioned to your `DataObject` subclass works the same as any other extension.
-It accepts two or more arguments denoting the different "stages", which map to different database tables.

-**mysite/_config/app.yml**
-	:::yml
-	MyRecord:
-	  extensions:
-	    - Versioned("Stage","Live")
+It has one of two behaviours, which can be applied via the constructor argument.

+By default, adding the `Versioned extension will create a "Stage" and "Live" stage on your model, and will also track versioned history.

+	:::php
+	class MyStagedModel extends DataObject {
+		private staic $extensions = [
+			"Versioned"
+		];
+	}

+Alternatively, staging can be disabled, so that only versioned changes are tracked for your model.
+This can be specified by setting the constructor argument to "Versioned"

+	:::php
+	class VersionedModel extends DataObject {
+		private staic $extensions = [
+			"Versioned('Versioned')"
+		];
+	}

 <div class="notice" markdown="1">
 The extension is automatically applied to `SiteTree` class.
 For more information on extensions see